Weather: Vehicles trapped as thunderstorms cause flooding in North Island; heavy rain warnings today

 • Too light, too little: Auckland needs a month of rain to recover from drought

-State Highway 25 between Hikuai and Whitianga - a key route through the Coromandel Peninsula - has been closed due to flooding and is unlikely to be reopened until floodwaters subside.
+State Highway 25 between Hikuai and Whitianga - a key route through the Coromandel Peninsula - has been closed due to flooding and is unlikely to be reopened until floodwaters subside, police say.

 The NZ Transport Agency says drivers must take a detour via the Coromandel township.